 One week of a long Interchange is set aside for a family vacation.
 For short Interchanges, the family vacation takes place over a long weekend.
 In families where no parent or guardian is typically home during the day, parents often take an extra day or two of vacation time to enjoy the Interchange hosting experience with their children.

-For the Guangzhou Interchange, there will be at least six delegate families from the Detroit area to share carpooling and have input into the planning of the group activities.
+For the Grenoble Interchange, there will be at least six delegate families from the Detroit area to share carpooling and have input into the planning of the group activities.

 All CISV activities are run at-cost.
-Interchange expenses include a program fee of approximately $900 in Year 1 and $250 in Year 2 (covers training for leaders and volunteers, CISV membership, background checks, insurance, administrative costs).
-Delegates in one-year Interchanges only pay the Year 1 program fee.
+Interchange expenses include a program fee of approximately $1050 (covers training for leaders and volunteers, CISV membership, background checks, insurance, administrative costs).
 Additional expenses during travel phase include airfare, passports/visas, host family gifts, and general spending money.
 Airfare for the leaders is split among the traveling delegates.
 Additional expenses during the hosting phase include general costs of hosting another person, a family vacation, and expenses for local activities/excursions for your child and guest.
 Hosting delegate families split group activity/excursion costs for the leaders.

 Ready to apply?

 Please go here for more information and forms to fill out.
 It’s ideal if you bring the completed forms to mini-camp.

 Going abroad for up to a month is an exciting prospect for the children who will participate – but perhaps a little daunting for parents!
 We understand.